 - Flowers: Small yellow clusters.

-- Aroma: Strong curry scent, used in aromatherapy.
+- Aroma: Strong curry scent which is used in aromatherapy.

-- Soil: Prefers well-draining sandy or rocky soil.
+- Soil: Prefers sandy or rocky soil that drains well.

 - Helichrysum arenarium (Dwarf Everlast)